-This is amongst those once-in-a-lifetime chances to meet a Monk up close and personal and ask him whatever you want.
+This is among those once-in-a-lifetime chances to meet a Monk up close and personal and ask him whatever you want.

 2. Climb Up To Thani Mai – A well-marked stairway and hand-railed walkway lead to a hill above the town.
 Climbing is best done when the sun rises early in the morning or when the sun sets late in the afternoon.
 The Thani Mai temple, a tiny Hindu temple at the summit, is an excellent site to come for the views but is not a significant attraction.

 Continue hiking over the mountain range to Gurungche Hill for a whole 360-degree perspective of the entire area for an even more incredible vista.
 The journey takes around 30 minutes and is a lovely, slightly strenuous climb up the steps.

 3. Climb and Explore Siddha Guffa – Hike halfway down the Bandipur village hill to reach the Siddha Cave, Nepal’s largest cave, 437 meters deep and 50 meters high.
 A guide throughout the cave must accompany you.